mrkuz/kradle/README.md

 Swiss army knife for Kotlin/JVM development.

-`kradle` is a plugin for Gradle, adding essential features for Kotlin/JVM development to your build.
+`kradle` is a Gradle plugin, which sets up your Kotlin/JVM (or Java) project in no time.

 With a few lines of configuration, you will be able to: